 Your site’s traffic is only half of the picture when it comes to analyzing your site’s ability to rank higher on Google than your competitors.
 You also need to know how well your competitors’ sites are performing and where they’re getting traffic from.
 Comparing this data shows you where they are lacking, opportunities you’re missing out on, and what you can do to improve your own website and increase your visitors and views.

 It’s easy to check website rankings and traffic with tools like Semrush.
 It’s an accurate and robust free tool that shows data on your competitors’ sites—which Google Analytics doesn’t do.
 Another great option to consider is SE Ranking because it’s one of the few tools to provide traffic metrics at the local level, which makes it ideal for small businesses wanting to grow a local customer base.

 For the most complete and accurate data about your website in a free website traffic checker, combine the use of Google Analytics and Search Console.
 For insights on competitors, we recommend Semrush’s free plan to check website traffic and keyword rankings.
 You can even compare your domain vs competitors to find ways to increase your Google rankings.

-Thankfully, all of it is doable with Semrush—a complete SEO solution that not only helps check traffic to a website but helps grow it as well.
-Use it free forever to check website traffic for your site and competitors with up to 10 queries a day, or take advantage of the 14-day free trial available to Fit Small Business readers to explore more tools and remove daily limits.
+Thankfully, all of it is doable with Semrush—a complete SEO solution that not only helps check traffic to a website, but helps grow it as well.
+Use it free forever to check website traffic for your site and competitors with up to 10 queries a day, or take advantage of the exclusive 14-day free trial available to Fit Small Business readers to explore all the tools without daily limits.